Olubu-dev/Project1_Documentation/README.md

   - Regional breakdowns
   - Slicers to filter sales data to quickly analyze performance in specific areas and identify sales trends
   - Bar charts, line chart, scatter plot, cards was also used to visualize trends in the data

+  ### Data Visualization
+  This phase contains the visualizations from the Excel and Power BI